rnaudi/metrics/README.md

 ## Advanced notes (optional)

-These are implementation details you may care about when productionizing the model.
+These notes help when you roll this out in production.

 **Volume and variance**
 - Ratios are mathematically volume-agnostic, but variance shrinks with more traffic.